Medusa JS vs. Saleor vs. Vendure – capabilities compared in 2025

 - JS/TS team, fast iteration culture

-- DTC, subscriptions, returns/exchanges
+- DTC, B2B, subscriptions, returns/exchanges

 - Composable architecture